Sync-07/Enhanced-Client-Messages/README.md

 }
 ```

+NOTES:
+- Use a maximum of 15 characters when captioning an enhanced client message, or it will be disorted.
+(And the result will annoy you.)
+- The main string doesn't require character count, but make sure to not put a long continous word like "supercalifragilisticexpialidocious" because the result will also annoy you.
-NOTE: This is the first repository I made so please don't bash me if I did something wrong. :>
+- This is the first repository I made so please don't bash me if I did something wrong. :>